-If you are an entrepreneur and use WordPress, you already know what plugins are and what you can do with them – basically everything!
+If you are a blogger and use WordPress, you already know what plugins are and what you can do with them – basically everything!

-I’ve been using WordPress for years and would like to share with you the 10 plugins you need to have on your website and why.
+I’ve been using WordPress for years and would like to share with you the 10 plugins you need to have on your blog and why.

 Here they are: